mingyuan-xia/appfence/README.md

 Appfence
 ========

+# This project is obsoleted.
+We move on extending strace not ptrace for our desired functionalities.

 Appfence is an android *sandbox* that provides both traditional file/network isolation as well as Android-specific sandboxing.
 Appfence provides two major functionalities:
 * redirect files accessed by the sandboxed app.
 Thus the sandboxed app cannot access files belonging to the same app in normal mode.
 * Android API sandboxing, which is under investigation.